The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-The degree of aggregation bias is clearly application-specific.
-The patterns of bias that arise from racial segregation in residential choices likely differ from bias that arise in the correlates of vote choice transitions.
-While the biases are not observed in typical applications, there exist several instances where the true conditional means are observed.
-We discuss two of the most common applications in political science.
-We organize the discussions of both applications by (i) the patterns of the observable data, (ii) the performance of methods in estimating the unobserved quantities of interest, and (iii) patterns of confounding.
+We next turn to two empirical applications of these ecological inference methods, which illustrate the challenge of meeting the CAR condition.
+While violations of the assumption are not observed in practical applications, in rare cases, the ground truth estimand is observed.
+We discuss two common applications in political science, each organized by the patterns in the observable data, the performance of methods in estimating the unobserved quantities of interest, and patterns of confounding.